 Testers subtract the raw response data of the test from the target curve to get a better idea of how the headphones will sound to the listener when worn.
 This new curve is known as the compensated curve and gives us a general idea of how a pair of headphones will sound when worn properly.

 Raw Frequency Response Vs. Compensated Frequency Response

-In the frequency response graphs shown in the section on Headphone Frequency Response Ranges And Graphs, we saw multiple lines.
-The top lines showed the compensated and averaged headphone frequency response while the bottom lines showed the raw frequency response for five different headphone positions.
+We saw multiple lines in the frequency response graphs shown in the section on Headphone Frequency Response Ranges And Graphs.
+The top lines showed the compensated and averaged headphone frequency response, while the bottom lines showed the raw frequency response for five different headphone positions.